25 August 2017 |

 Getting started is easy:

-- Select Insert > More > Marketing > Google Trends.
+- Select Insert > More > Data > Google Trends.

 - Enter a search term in the Topic(s) box in the Object Inspector to the right.
 If you want to include multiple topics the just separate them by commas.